 - Marketable Securities.
 Marketable securities may be transferred electronically to an account maintained at one or more brokerage firms or delivered physically with the transferor’s endorsement or signed stock power (with appropriate signature guarantees) attached.
 All marketable securities will be sold promptly upon receipt, unless otherwise directed by Animal Charity Evaluators’ Executive Director to be kept for strategic program purposes.

 - Bequests and Beneficiary Designations under Revocable Trusts, Life Insurance Policies, Commercial Annuities and Retirement Plans.
-Donors are encouraged to make bequests to Animal Charity Evaluators under their wills, and to name Animal Charity Evaluators as the beneficiary under trusts, life insurance policies, commercial annuities and retirement plans.
+Donors are encouraged to make bequests to ACE under their wills, and to name ACE as the beneficiary under trusts, life insurance policies, commercial annuities, and retirement plans.

 - Charitable Remainder Trusts.
-Animal Charity Evaluators will accept designation as a remainder beneficiary of charitable remainder trusts.
+ACE will accept designation as a remainder beneficiary of charitable remainder trusts.

 - Charitable Lead Trusts.
-Animal Charity Evaluators will accept designation as an income beneficiary of charitable lead trusts.
+ACE will accept designation as an income beneficiary of charitable lead trusts.